Tarantella Napoletana

-The "Tarantella Napoletana" is a tarantella song that concludes the opera La festa di Piedigrotta by Luigi Ricci, associated with Naples.
-It is familiar to North American viewers of popular media as a quintessentially Italian musical riff or melody.
+The "Tarantella Napoletana", originally named "Tarantella di Piedigrotta", also known as the "Italian riff", is a tarantella song that concludes the 1852 comic opera La festa di Piedigrotta by Luigi Ricci.
+It is familiar to North Americans as a quintessentially Italian musical riff or melody.
+It is written in the Neapolitan language, and is named after a former music festival in the Piedigrotta area of the city of Naples, Italy.

 The tarantella was adapted into the 1950 song "Lucky, Lucky, Lucky Me", written by Buddy Arnold and Milton Berle, and performed by Evelyn Knight and the Ray Charles Band.

+Lyrics

+The song's original lyrics are in the Neapolitan language.
+The scene of the opera La festa di Piedigrotta in which the song appears is scene one of act three, which takes place in Pozzuoli, on the road to Piedigrotta.
+Lena and Manicotto (two of the main characters) dance the Neapolitan tarantella, and the townsfolk join in, lit by moonlight and accompanied by castanets and tambourines.